Avatar

 Bob,

-I wish I had an answer for the three digit serial number 03 rifle with the button safety on it.
+I wish I had an answer for the four digit serial number 03 rifle with the button safety on it.
 Maybe it was sent back to Winchester.
 According to Bert Hartman, in his Red Book, 4th edition, he states that you can send to The Cody Firearms Museum, for information and verify it from, #1-#39999.
 If nothing else maybe a phone call to Jessica, and possibly the information on the rifle in question can be verified if it was returned to the factory or not.
 It won’t say what was done to it, in all likely hood, but if it was returned, I would guess that’s what it was returned for.

 This information was in my older notes on the Winchester model 1903.
 Mostly gathered over the years from fellow older collectors, as the information is approximate, and could stand to be verified and updated.